How are you celebrating Father’s Day this year?

 Here’s one more way to celebrate Father’s day with your preschoolers.
 Ask your preschooler these questions and write down their answers.
 Then present them to Daddy.

-These interviews can go in a Father’s day card, and even a DIY card.
+The Father’s Day interview can go in a Father’s day card, and even a DIY card.
 This can also be framed or included in a craft.

 It’s so lovely to be able to ask a small child an open-ended question and see what we get back.
 Sometimes the result is pure adorable silliness.
 Sometimes, a really touching and happy moment.
 Enjoy these questions, as this makes a lovely Father’s day gift.